Raiper34/awesome-phaser/GUIDE.md

-This guide is for new and old members and to always remember how all this fun have been made, so happy coding everyone ;)
+This guide is for new and old members and to always remember how all this fun have been made, so happy coding everyone :wink:

 Phaser Framework is originally a week-end free time project on GitHub
 - https://github.blog/2016-04-12-meet-richard-davey-creator-of-phaser/